axeloz/monitolite/README.md

 Tested on MySQL only.

 It comes with a very straightforward dashboard written in PHP.
 This is **optional**, the `monitolite.pl` script runs as standalone.
+**Caution**: the backend is not password-protected.
+You should make sure you add your own security layer via IP filtering or basic authentication.

 I rewrote a couple of things today to make sure the script still works.